 LONDON — The social-selling fashion and accessories brand Stella & Dot is set to launch its clothing range in the U.S. and the U.K. in August.

-The range will include items such as tunics, caftans and skirts alongside accessories.
-Skirts start at $49 while a short-sleeve tunic is $129.
+The range will include items such as tunics and caftans alongside accessories.
+Tops start at $39 while a short-sleeve tunic is $79.
 Apparel is a new category for chief executive officer Jessica Herrin, who said she’s treading carefully — and taking an unconventional route.

 “We are very unshackled from the traditional retail approach where you buy a collection for a season.
 It’s a see-now-buy-now moment, so we created a very nimble design and supply chain process and really respond to the customers.”